-- 3. We will continue to monitor the current situation and make adjustments as needed to keep all patients and staff safe while we emerge from this challenging pandemic.
+- 3. We continue to monitor closely the current situation and make adjustments as needed to keep all patients and staff safe while we emerge from this challenging pandemic.

 WHAT YOU CAN DO

-- 2. We encourage you to wear a mask while at our facility if you cannot maintain 6 feet of distance between you and other people, including staff.
+- 2. We encourage you to wear a mask in public areas of our facility if you cannot maintain 6 feet of distance between you and other people, including staff.

 - 3. Wash your hands frequently or use provided hand sanitizer.